justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Prototype.md

 1. We have separate classes for whole notes and half notes,but that's probably unnecessary.
 2. Instead they could be instances of the same class initialized with different bitmaps and durations.

-A tool for creating whole notes becomes just a GraphicTool whose prototype is a MusicalNote initialized tobe a whole note.
-This can reduce the number of classes in the system dramatically.It also makesit easier to add a new kind of note to the music editor

 # Applicability
-Use the Prototype pattern
-1. when a system should be independent of how its products are created, composed, and represented; and：
+Use the Prototype pattern **when a system should be independent of how its products are created, composed, and represented**; and：
-2. when the classes to instantiate are specified at run-time, for example, by dynamic loading; or
+1. when the classes to instantiate are **specified at run-time**, for example, by **dynamic loading**; or
-3. to avoid building a class hierarchy offactories that parallels the class hierarchy of products; or
+2. to **avoid building a class hierarchy of factories that parallels the class hierarchy of products**; or
-4. when instances of a class can have one of only a few different combinations of state.
+3. when **instances of a class only can have  one of a few different combinations of state**.
 It may be more convenient to install a corresponding number of prototypes and clone them rather than instantiating the class manually, each time with the appropriate state.

 # Structure
 ![[原型模式结构.png]]